sirpthatch/sirpthatch.github.io/_drafts/2016-11-06-NYC-General-Bike-Stats.md

 ### Gender

 It is pretty clear that there are more male riders than female riders in NYC, but it is a little surprising to see just how off balance it is.
-It is about 80% male versus 20% female, and while that has come down a bit from 2005 (14% female and 86% male) the change is not that signficant and women are still vastly under-represented in the bike lanes..
+It is about 80% male versus 20% female, and while that has come down a bit from 2005 (14% female and 86% male) the change is not that signficant and women are still vastly under-represented in the bike lanes.

 ### Helmet Usage